A trial of CAR T-cell treatment and pembrolizumab for diffuse B cell lymphoma (ALEXANDER)

 Phase 1/2

-This trial is looking at changing immune cells to recognize and attack diffuse B cell lymphoma cells.
-The changed immune cells are your own T cells.
+This trial looked at changing immune cells to recognise and attack diffuse B cell lymphoma.
+The people taking part had their own immune cells called T cells Open a glossary itemchanged.
 This treatment is called CAR T-cell treatment.

-The trial is for people with diffuse B cell lymphoma (DBCL) that has come back or treatment has stopped working.
+The trial was for people with diffuse B cell lymphoma (DBCL) who had not had CAR T-cell treatment before.
+And their lymphoma had come back after treatment, or treatment had stopped working.

 More about this trial

-There are several treatments for DBCL, including chemotherapy.
+There are several treatments for DBCL, including chemotherapy Open a glossary item.
 But in some people, the lymphoma comes back, or treatment stops working.
 So, doctors are looking for new treatments to help people in this situation.
-In this trial they are looking at:
+In this trial they were looking at:

 • CAR T-cell treatment